 Fraud Investigation Officers gather information and facts about your case.
 They will then decide whether they need to take any further action or not.

 The 'interview under caution' is formal dialogue that often gets recorded.
 In some cases, it may become part of a criminal investigation.
 You can get help and information about the 'interview under caution' procedure from the Citizen's Advice office.

-What happens if fraud investigators find evidence that you have committed, or are committing, benefit fraud?
+What happens if a DWP fraud investigator finds evidence that you have committed, or you are committing, benefit fraud?

 There are penalties for those who abuse the social security system.
 First, you must repay overpaid benefits to the authority.
 Then, any or all the following may also occur:

 Being convicted of fraud means your benefits can get reduced or completely stopped.
 The number of times you have committed the offence determines how long they stop for.
-But, in some severe cases it can be up to 3 years.
+But, in some severe cases it can be up to three (3) years.

 Not all benefits can reduce or get cancelled for cheating on welfare.
 But, committing fraud on one which cannot stop may result in a reduction in your other benefits.